trongr/poij/about.markdown

 permalink: /about/
 ---

 Hello!
 I'm Trong.
-I like learning and trying new things.
 Welcome to my blog!